-What should I look out for in my work contract?
+What should I look out for in my employment contract?

-Your employer is legally obliged to provide the terms and conditions of employment within two months of your starting date, but it’s best if you can go over your contract with you employer as soon as you join the company.
+Your employer is legally obliged to provide the terms and conditions of employment within two months of your starting date.
+But you should try to get it done ASAP.
+In fact, it’s best if you can go over your contract with your employer as soon as you join the company; maybe even start discussing it as soon as you get the job offer.

 The name of the employer and employee

-You need to know the name of the employer, in case you need to take action against them in the future.
+You need to know the full, legal name of your employer, in case you need to take action against them in the future.
+It might also be helpful to get their email address, although this doesn’t have to be included in the contract.

 The job title and job description